 - Visual Voicemail password (requires the SIM card that was in use during backup)

 Your backups only include information stored on your iOS device.
-Content already stored in iCloud, such as Calendars, Contacts, and your iCloud Photo Library, and iCloud Drive content, are constantly kept in sync via iCloud, and thus don't need to be included in your backup.
+Content such as Calendars, Contacts, Notes, Reminders, your iCloud Photo Library, and iCloud Drive content, are constantly kept in sync via iCloud, and thus don't need to be included in your backup.
 Even if you set a device up 'as new,' i.e. not from a backup, you'll still see this type of syncing data once you sign in with your iCloud account.

 Where can I use iCloud?